strangelove-ventures/poa/README.md

 The Proof of Authority (PoA) module allows for permissioned networks to be controlled by a predefined set of validators to verify transactions.
 This implementation extends the Cosmos-SDK's x/staking module to a set of administrators over the chain.
 These administrators gate keep the chain by whitelisting validators, updating consensus power, and removing validators from the network.
+Networks can then easily transition to a standard Proof of Stake (PoS) module [with a simple upgrade](./INTEGRATION.md#migrating-to-pos-from-poa).

 ## Security